 When it comes to network storage, I’d recommend a NAS server.
 But a good server can be expensive; plus, not everyone wants or has time to configure all the features.
-So the second-best option is to make use of what you likely already have: a Wi-Fi router USB port.
+So the second-best option is to make use of what you likely already have: the USB port of your Wi-Fi router.

 This post, among other things, talks about the storage-related use of a USB-ready Wi-Fi router.
-You’ll also find here my recommendation list, and tips on how to best set up a router as a NAS server.
+You’ll also find here my list of recommended routers, and tips on how to best set up one as a NAS server.

 What’s the use of a Wi-Fi router USB port?

 Not all Wi-Fi router has a USB port, but if yours happens to have one, chances are you can use it for (at least one of) the followings: